 External Financing and Customer Capital: A Financial Theory of Markups

-We develop an industry equilibrium model of dynamic games to understand how product markups are determined in the presence of external financing costs, customer capital, and imperfect competition.
+We develop a continuous-time industry equilibrium model of monopolistic competition to understand how product markups are determined in the presence of external financing costs and customer capital.
 Firms optimally set markups to balance the tradeoff between profiting from their existing customer base and developing their future customer base.
-We analytically characterize the equilibrium markups.
-Firms exhibit strategic complementarity in setting markups, which increases the level of markups and decreases the positive response of markups to a rise in external financing costs.
+We characterize how the equilibrium markups are determined by the interaction between the marginal value of corporate liquidity and the marginal value of customer base.
+Firms' markups are more responsive to changes in their marginal value of corporate liquidity when the marginal value of customer base is higher.
 Moreover, the model predicts that greater product market threats lead to more conservative financial policies, which is supported by the data.

-Keywords: Markups, Customer base, External financing costs, Oligopoly, Corporate liquidity
+Keywords: Markups, Customer base, External financing costs, Monopolistic competition, Corporate liquidity, Industry dynamics.

 JEL Classification: E31, G32, G35, L13